-ACRP offers a one-time transfer from the current exam offering to the next.
+ACRP offers a one-time transfer from the current exam offering to the next for a $50 fee.
 There are two situations in which candidates may take advantage of this:

 Transfers are applied toward the next exam only.
 Transfer of eligibility and associated fees will be applied only to the original candidate and are not transferable to another person, even if paid for by a third party.
 Exam fees are transferred toward the next exam only and not toward other products or services.

 If you choose to transfer to the next exam window for one of the two reasons above, you must submit a request to transfer before the end of the exam window for which you had originally applied.
 To submit a transfer request, you must access your online application and select Request Exam Window Transfer.